Ancient, nameless suns are the origin of all visible matter. All form, any form I create, is a material continuation of these suns.

 Corday considers this shared atomic clay as a medium to shape disciplines versus objects.
 Current practice disciplines of interest and collaboration: Art.
 Chemistry.
 Cosmology.
 Physics.
 Architecture.
 Engineering.
 Fabrication.
 Biology.
 Astrophysics.
 Botany.
 Anthropology.
 Neurology.
 Spectroscopy.
 Archeology.
 Economics.
 Photometry.
 Psychology.
 Geography.
 Mathematics.
 Molecular Physics.
 Systems Science.
 Geology.
 Organic Chemistry.
 Areology.
 Quantum Mechanics.
 Data Science.
 Asteroseismology.
 Information Technology.
 Mechanics.
 Electromagnetics.
 Thermodynamics.
 Kinetics.
 Helioseismology.
 Inorganic Chemistry.
 Nuclear Physics.
 Quantum Chemistry.
 Electrochemistry.
 Analytical Chemistry.
 Solar Physics.
 Heliophysics.
 Earth Sciences.
 Anatomy.
 Biochemistry.
 Neurobiology.
 Astrometry.
 Planetology.
 Exoplanetology.
 Astrogeology.
 Inorganic Chemistry.
 Marine Biology.
 Music Theory.
 Ecology.
 Palaeontology.
 Optics.
 Genetics.
 Exogeology.
 Planetary Geology.
 Astrobiology.
 Microbiology.
 Astrochemistry.
 Cell Biology.
 Ethology.
 Thermodynamics.
 Physical Chemistry,.
 Meteorology.
 Atmospheric Sciences Glaciology.
 Biophysics.
 Climatology.
 Astroecology.
 Acoustics.
 Volcanology.
 Structural Geology.
 Atomic Physics.

-We are both inseparable sensory witness and participant of an elemental architecture and its multibillion year changing form.
+We are both inseparable sensory witnesses and participants in an elemental architecture and its multibillion-year-changing form.

 — Excerpt from Christine Corday: 2002-2022 Radius Books Publication 2023